Bob Mason (ice hockey): Playing career

 Mason would experience another highlight in the summer of 1987 when he was selected to the American team for the 1987 Canada Cup, although he didn't see any action as the 3rd goaltender on the roster behind superstars John Vanbiesbrouck and Tom Barrasso.

 Mason left Washington during the 1987 offseason to sign with the Chicago Blackhawks.
 He entered the 1987-88 season as the team's starting netminder, but was usurped by rookie Darren Pang as the season went along.
 He finished the season with 41 appearances, but his numbers dropped off considerably from his time in Washington and he was traded to the Quebec Nordiques at the conclusion of the year.

 After leaving Chicago, Mason's career was never able to regain momentum.
 He spent the 1988-89 season with Quebec, but after struggling to start the year found himself in the minors by the end of the season.
 He was re-acquired by Washington for the 1989-90 to serve as backup to Don Beaupre but was unable to recapture the form he showed in his first stint and released at the end of the year.

 Mason signed with the Vancouver Canucks in 1990 to serve as goaltending depth, and spent three years in Vancouver's system primarily with their Milwaukee Admirals farm team, making a 6-game cameo in 1990-91 which would prove to be his final NHL action.
 After being released by Vancouver in 1993, he spent two more years in the IHL in Milwaukee before retiring in 1995.

 Coaching career

 Following his retirement, Mason returned home to Minnesota and served as a volunteer goaltending coach at the University of Minnesota from 1996 until 1999.
 He was then hired as goaltending consultant for the expansion Atlanta Thrashers as they entered the NHL, serving in that position through 2001.

-Mason was hired as goaltending coach for the Minnesota Wild in 2002 and has remained in the position under three different head coaches.
-His time with Minnesota has been highlighted by the 2006-07 Jennings Trophy win for Wild goalies Niklas Bäckström and Manny Fernandez.
+Mason was hired as goaltending coach for the Minnesota Wild in 2002 and remained in the position under three different head coaches before being relieved of his duties on August 10, 2020.
+His time with Minnesota was highlighted by the 2006-07 Jennings Trophy win for Wild goalies Niklas Bäckström and Manny Fernandez.